elliot736/rls-gen/README.md

 Tests are spec-driven and table-driven, covering every module independently.
 No database required to run them.

-## Contributing

 Open an issue first if you're planning something non-trivial.
 Small fixes and typo corrections are welcome as direct PRs.
-PRs should include tests — write them before the implementation.
+PRs should include tests.

+---

 ## License